yype/yype.site/_posts/2020-02-20-Ancient-Game-V2.md

 ## Challenge

 This challenge uses a virtual architecture similar to OISC to implement a classic Sudoku verification.
-There are 4 types of instructions, and all logical operations are implemented through NAND gates.
-A branch control and two I / O interrupts are also issued.
+There are basically just 4 types of instructions: input, output, jcc and NAND, which can also be seen as an OISC with two I/O interrupts introduced.
+All logical operations are implemented through NAND gates.

 Operations like XOR / AND / OR are all implemented by combinations of NAND gates, for example: